docleaf-labs/docleaf/examples/sphinx/source/class.rst

 References
 ~~~~~~~~~~

-Sphinx domain link to the :cpp:class:`Example`.
+Sphinx domain link to the class :cpp:class:`Example`.

+Sphinx domain link to the method :cpp:func:`Example::method_1`.